How to Propagate Okinawa Spinach

 How to Propagate Okinawa spinach

 Here are some things to keep in mind when planting Okinawa spinach.
-They are supper crispy so you must be very careful at handling them.
-They are also a fast growing herb which it will climb up a tree or fence.
-Trim them to prevent over growth and climbing.
+They are super crispy so you must be very careful at handling them.
+They are also fast-growing herbs that will climb up a tree or fence.
+Trim them to prevent overgrowth and climbing.
 These are the vine kind.
-The New Zealand spinach are the green kind which are like bushes and crawling plants as well.
+The New Zealand spinach is the green kind which is like bushes and crawling plants as well.

 Things that you might need: